 Rule 4: Buy appliances on Black Friday

-Appliances (think that expensive food processor you've considered for months) are definitely worth shopping for come Black Friday, especially if you know exactly the model you want and are happy checking (with us) for price reductions.
+Appliances (think that expensive food processor you've considered for months) are definitely worth shopping for come Black Friday, especially if you know the exact model you want and are happy checking (with us) for price reductions.
 As a rule of thumb, only watch items you've wanted for a while and have been budgeting for anyway.
 This way, the savings you'll make will be genuine, unlike the false economy of an impulse purchase .